Android-for-Python/Camera4Kivy/README.md

 The [filepath_callback](https://github.com/Android-for-Python/Camera4Kivy#filepath_callback) reports the actual path for a particular capture.

 Be aware that on Android >= 10 shared storage files are saved in a database, called MediaStore, and not in a file system.
-The characteristics of Android storage are outside the scope of this document.
+The architecture of Android storage is outside the scope of this document.

 The values of `<location>`, `<subdir>`, and `<name>` can be modified with optional keyword arguments: